Slavic and Celtic Folklore: Heroic, Spiritual, Practical

 Spring 2018 quarter

-This program will explore the folklore of the Slavic and Celtic peoples from earlier times to the present in a cross-cultural study of two of Eurasia's oldest ethnic groups.
-Both groups are dispersed: the Slavic regions across eastern and southeastern Europe and into Eurasia, and the Celtic regions across the islands and peninsulas of the West.
+This program explores the folklore of the Slavic and Celtic peoples from their earliest history to the present in a cross-cultural study of two of Eurasia's oldest groups.
+Both are widely dispersed: the Slavic regions across eastern and southeastern Europe into Eurasia to the Pacific, and the Celtic regions across the islands and peninsulas of Western Europe.
 Both are renowned for their abundant folklore traditions, which have deep roots in a remote past and have served as a valuable source of inspiration for writers, composers, and dramatists from the 19th century to the present.
 What characteristics do both traditions share?
 What distinguishes the two cultural traditions?
 What essential historical, linguistic, and spiritual elements permeate the hearts and minds of local people in these regions?
 What do their folklore practices reveal?

 Each week includes lectures, films, seminars, and possible workshops, collaborative presentations, and guest performers or presenters.
-Students will be expected to write short essays, as requested, and to complete a significant essay at the end of the quarter that examines the role, use, and appropriation of folklore materials in a particular Slavic or Celtic region.
+Students will write short essays and complete a significant essay and professional poster by the end of the quarter reflecting their research that examines the role, use, and appropriation of folklore materials in a particular Slavic or Celtic region.
 On April 14, students will participate in an all-day Irish culture intensive at Evergreen, featuring workshops in music, dance, and the Irish language, followed by an evening concert.

 Fields of Studyanthropology cultural studies history literature music